 For Salt Body Scrub

-Apply a coffee body scrub in the tub or shower.
+Apply a coffee body scrub in the tub or shower on wet skin.
 Scrubbing should be done in a circular motion, with attention given to dry rough areas.
 Give more attention where you have scars or stretch marks too.
 Rinse with warm water (not hot water) and pat dry with a towel after use.

 For Sugar Face Scrub

 When using the face scrub gently massage around the face using a circular motion.
-When applying the void the delicate skin under and around the eyes.
+When applying the sugar scrub void the delicate skin under and around the eyes.

 For best effects you should use the scrub 2-3 times a week.
 You will see some improvement of skin immediately after use, but full effect won't be seen for about 2 months.